 Now you know about our little link to Otzi you will understand why I was more than happy to accommodate the romantic rendezvous to Bolzano Museum of Archaeology.

 Adam was so blooming excited, I swear he dressed smarter for Otzi than for me on our evening meals out!
 He has been aware of Otzi since about 2003 whilst studying in the Lake District and always wanted to visit.

 Friday 24th June 2016 was the day Flint would finally meet Otzi!

 I didn’t expect to enjoy it as much as I did but it was really cool.
-I found myself understanding a lot about what I was seeing because there were so many crafts that I have seen (and smelled) Flint doing at home!
-Birch bark containers, natural cordage, bows and arrows, hides, animal furs, bone and Flint arrows – loads.
+I found myself understanding a lot about what I was seeing because there were so many crafts that I have seen (and smelled) Adam doing at home!
+Birch bark containers, natural cordage, bows and arrows, hides, animal furs, bone and flint arrows – loads.

 You aren’t allowed to take photos inside apart from delegated areas like this one of Otzi as they believe he would have looked back then.